thijzert/speeldoos/README.md

 By default, it also creates a speeldoos archive, which has all the source files for this particular carrier in one file, as well as an updated speeldoos XML which is aware of the new filenames.

-For each of the encodes you enable (choose from: FLAC, MP3 CBR-320, MP3 VBR-V0, VBR-V2, or VBR-V6) `sd seedvault` has the ability to create a private .torrent file of the resulting directory with a tracker URL you specify in order to, um, easily synchronize your new purchase across all your devices.
+For each of the encodes you enable (choose from: FLAC, MP3 CBR-320, MP3 VBR-V0, VBR-V2, or VBR-V6) `sd seedvault` has the ability to create a private .torrent file of the resulting directory with a tracker URL you specify in order to easily synchronize your new purchase across all your devices.

 Example: imagine you've just purchased Bruckner's 7th symphony at Hyperion.